shpml/fundamentals/06_chapter/15_assessment.md

 4) In your home directory, create a new folder called "wdi-fundamentals."

-5) Change the name of the "wdi-fundamentals" folder to "fundamentals."
+5) Change the name of the `wdi-fundamentals` folder to "fundamentals."
 Do not change its location.

-6) We'll be using this folder to house your Fundamentals project, so keep it clean and don't delete it.
+6) We'll be using this folder to house your Fundamentals project, so keep it clean and don't delete it!

 ---